jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_api.md

 ```console
 API_TOKEN
 ```
-and paste the above `API Key` as the secret value.
+and paste the above `API Token` as the secret value.

 The secret name must be exactly `API_TOKEN`, as this is used by the workflow later.